Solution Example

 Yvonne Thomas

-In her role as Senior Community Development Officer, Yvonne serves as the strategic lead for the Remote Community Support team, working closely with island schools and businesses to promote resilience and strengthen networks to address the unique challenges and opportunities that island communities face.
-As strategic lead for the Workforce Pathways team, she provides leadership… Read more » SEE MORE
+Yvonne is a Senior Community Development Officer and part of the Center for Sustainable Communities.
+Yvonne works closely with island schools and businesses to promote resilience and strengthen networks to address the unique challenges and opportunities that island communities face.
+Yvonne also provides leadership and direction for the Institute’s work in strengthening the connection between schools,… Read more » SEE MORE